William James Sidis: The Animate and the Inanimate

+The Tribes and the States

+The Tribes and the States was written around 1935 but never completed, and remained unpublished at the time of Sidis' death.
+It is Sidis' history of Native Americans, focusing on the Northeastern tribes and continuing to the mid-19th century.
+He wrote it under the pseudonym "John W. Shattuck".
+Much of the history was taken from wampum belts; Sidis explained, "The weaving of wampum belts is a sort of writing by means of belts of colored beads, in which the various designs of beads denoted different ideas according to a definitely accepted system, which could be read by anyone acquainted with wampum language, irrespective of what the spoken language is.
+Records and treaties are kept in this manner, and individuals could write letters to one another in this way."
+Much of the book is centered on Native Americans' influence on migrating Europeans and the formation of the United States.
+It describes the origin of the federations that were important to the Founding Fathers.
+Sidis suggests that "there were red men at one time in Europe as well as in America".

 Vendergood language

 Sidis created a constructed language called Vendergood in his second book, the Book of Vendergood, which he wrote at age 7.
 While biographer Amy Wallace briefly described the language and manuscript, the whole work is not publicly available.
-The language was mostly based on Latin and Greek, but also drew on German, French, and other Romance languages.
+The language was mostly based on Latin and Greek, but also drew on German and French and other Romance languages.
 It distinguished between eight moods: indicative, potential, imperative absolute, subjunctive, imperative, infinitive, optative, and Sidis' own "strongeable".
 One of its chapters is titled "Imperfect and Future Indicative Active".
 Other parts explain the origin of Roman numerals.
 It uses base 12 instead of base 10: